Are you going to visit Aruba soon? Did you make plans already?

 As mentioned in part 1 of the Things To Do Series, you can choose between many tours that will take you on a snorkeling trip.
 Pelican Adventures offers cruises in their custom-built catamarans and brings you to the most beautiful snorkeling locations in Aruba.

-If you want to try something different, go aboard the Palm Pleasure Catamaran that will take you on an adventure along the coast of Aruba.
-You’ll get to visit the Antilla, a World War II shipwreck on the sea bottom, which is now home to plenty of colorful fish that live in the nearby coral.
+If you want to try something different, go aboard one of the recommended sail and snorkel cruises that will take you on an adventure along the coast of Aruba.
+Some visit the Antilla, a World War II shipwreck on the sea bottom, which is now home to plenty of colorful fish that live in the nearby coral.

 You can also go snorkeling by yourself, but always be cautious of the strong currents.
 Another useful tip is to NOT touch or stand on sea urchins.
 It hurts and most importantly, it is very vital to protect all marine life!
 You can go snorkeling at Mangel Halto, one of the most beautiful locations to snorkel, or you can go to another popular spot, like Arashi Beach.
 Below you can see a map of the top 5 best snorkeling spots in Aruba.